Dee Parker

 aka Dell ParkerDel Parker

-Vocalist Dee Parker got her start singing in night clubs under the name Dell Parker, a shortening of her nickname “Adelle.”
+Parker got her start singing in Chicago night clubs under the name Dell Parker, a shortening of her nickname “Adelle.”
 Singing with Vaughn Monroe’s orchestra from April to August 1944, she was forced to bill herself as Dee Parker after legal threats from showgirl and former band vocalist Dell Parker, who wanted to use the name for her own singing career.[1]
 After leaving Monroe she worked on Broadway, briefly appearing in the musical Mexican Hayride.
 She then joined Star and Garter on the road in Chicago.

 In 1948, Parker recorded solo on the Mercury label.
 In late 1950, she gave birth to a son and settled down to sing with her husband’s orchestra.
 By 1952, she was appearing on Detroit area television station WXYZ.
 Known as “Auntie Dee,” she hosted six different half-hour shows, which each had different sponsors, as well as her own 25-minute radio program.
 Over the years she promoted and showcased many up-and-coming local singers.